GAUTHAM09012004/HANGMAN/README.md

 HANGMAN GAME

+Features:
+Randomly selects words for gameplay.
+Provides categories and levels for customization.
+Displays a graphical hangman image during gameplay.
+Gives feedback on correct and incorrect guesses.
+Offers the option to play the game again.

 Requirements:
 Python 3.x: The game is developed in Python programming language, so make sure you have Python 3.x installed on your system.